jimmyfresh1/TowerofTattle/work/Command/treatment.md

 ASP-eu Of course a corpse is disgusting.
 The sight of it makes me want to throw up.
 But my emotions...
 I don't want her to know I'm a freak whose emotions are dying.
 ASP-eu "But how did you even know I was here?
 In Waechner's Vault?"
 I ask.// "D-don't you mean the Tower of Tattle?" she asks me.  // "...sure," I say, more than slightly aware that something about being back here seems to be affecting my apparent 'innocence.'
-ASP-eu "...And she just happened to also be part of a cult."
-"No, no, it's more like all the cults are kinda connected.
-Especially those Gnostic ones like the Freemasons and the Netabares, you know.
-Like, I've got this cousin thrice removed who's part of The El Los IIlluminados in LA.
-They're super scary.
-Oh!
-OH!
-This one time, they got these two guys from Brazil and just locked them up in these masks and -"
-ASP-eu "Just a couple of... loveless waifs."
-ASP-c-Mekuru-Shiori-Nick "The maddest she got was the time we tried to cook a perpetual stew..."
-"Hey!
-Stop adding the maple syrup!
-Now we're gonna have to add like eight spoons of salt!"
-"We could open a restaurant here!"
-"No. No way.
-This place doesn't have the economy for it.
-We'd have to move to the big city and do it."
-Alexa hopping mad.
-Forces them to eat it.
-ASP-m "We're doing a perpetual stew!
-I've got chocolate."
-"You know what?
-Keep to your side of the stew." a memory mekuru has. that corresponds to her taste being enhanced.

 ASP-c-Shiori "Of course!
 The Codex is just one big vannaknoe!"
 ASP-c-Shiori Of course they wouldn't be friends?
 Shiori says quizzically.
 Vannaknoes are a telltail snitch's number one predator.
 ASP-u At some point Mekuru's memories are gated by The Codex eating snitches hidden by vannaknoes.
 It's sort of like a big fish eating a small fish.